Resume Now is an online resume builder that helps users create resumes and other job application documents.

 Resume Now offers a resume review service, though it’s unclear how much human input is actually involved.

-The process took two days, which suggests at least partial human oversight rather than a purely AI-generated review.
+The process took two days, which suggests partial human oversight rather than a purely AI-generated review.

-Here’s page one of the two-page feedback document I received from Resume Now for the resume above, to give you an idea of the type of feedback you’ll receive:
+Here’s page one of the two-page feedback document we received from Resume Now for the resume above, to give you an idea of what to expect:

-The review included commentary about each individual section of my resume, with suggestions for tools I could add and how I could rephrase bullets and sections.
+The review included commentary about each individual section, with suggestions on how to rephrase bullet points and sections.

 This type of feedback can provide a reference point as you continue to refine your resume into the form you’re comfortable sending out for job applications.